supreethr23/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/02-Integrate-Microsoft-Defender-for-Cloud-and-Microsoft-Sentinel-for-Arc-enabled-servers.md

 # Exercise 2: Onboard Azure Arc-enabled servers to Microsoft Sentinel and Microsoft Defender for Cloud
 ## Estimated Duration: 30 Minutes
-In the last exercise, we enabled the Linux Machine and Kubernetes cluster on Azure Arc and verified it.
-Now let's see how to onboard your Azure Arc-enabled server to Microsoft Sentinel and start collecting security-related events.
-Microsoft Sentinel provides a single solution for alert detection, threat visibility, proactive hunting, and threat response across the enterprise.
+## Overview

+This exercise focuses on integrating Azure Arc-enabled servers with Microsoft Sentinel and Microsoft Defender for Cloud to enhance security monitoring and threat detection across hybrid environments.
+Participants will enable Microsoft Defender for Cloud to monitor non-Azure servers and onboard them to Microsoft Sentinel for security event collection.

-## Exercise Objectives
+## Objectives

 In this exercise, you will be performing the following tasks: